 One of the best free available caching plugins for WordPress is WP Fastest Cache.
 If you have some extra money to spend I would go for WP Rocket which is a premium caching plugin.

-It is recommended to activate a caching plugin only after building your website.
+It is recommended to activate caching only after you have finished building your website.

 3. Scale and compress your images before uploading